jmiao24/personal_website/content/photo.md

 ### Food in Nanchang
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/Food_Nanchang.JPG?raw=true)
-These two food always reminds me of my lovely hometown, Nanchang.
+These two food always remind me of my lovely hometown, Nanchang.

 ### Bayi Park in Nanchang
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/Bayi_Park.JPG?raw=true)
 I took this photo in a park near my home when I was young.
 This photo comes from a series of photos I named "Bayi Park".
-It is about the daily life of people in the atmosphere of the park.
+It is about the daily life of people in the park.
 My favorite chinese photographer is [Grinch1982(Tao Liu )](https://grinch1982.com/liu-tao).
-His photo is about the dramatic and black humor in the atmosphere of the city.
+His photo is about the dramatics and black humor in the atmosphere of the city.

 ### I Love Nanjing
 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/photos/I_Love_Nanjing.png?raw=true)